area9innovation/flow9/tools/flow9/readme.md

 - Consider to avoid implicit typars for None and friends.

 Need decision:
-- types.flow: implicit None type-parameter
+- types.flow: implicit None type-parameter is correct, but add a location to the error

 - MTree is polymorphic, but Material is not.
 Add better warning

-- type13: Implicit type pars
+- type24: implicit

 - type39: flow
 C:/flow9/lib/text/serialize.flow:289:16: Add type annotation.
 Unresolved type (equivalence class e2119)